mskcc/mimsi/README.md

 #### List of Microsatellite Regions

-A list of microsatellite regions needs to be provided as a tab-seperated text file.
+A list of microsatellite regions needs to be provided as a tab-separated text file.
 A (very) short example list demonstrating the required columns is provided in the ```/utils/example_ms_list.txt``` file.
 A gzip compressed version of the file we used in testing/training is also available in the utils directory as 'microsatellites.list.gz'.
 NOTE: Remember to unzip 'microsatellites.list.gz' to 'microsatellites.list' in the 'utils' directory, if you wish to include the data as part of the build package or use the file with the argument --microsatellites-list.
 These files were generated utilizing the excellent MSI Scan functionality from [MSISensor](https://github.com/ding-lab/msisensor).

 ### Running an individual sample